ludvigalden/exectx/docs/exectx.ExecutionSlot.md

 ▸ **cancel**(): `void`

-If defined, cancels the current execution, and removes the current execution.
+If defined, cancels the current execution, and removes it from the execution slot.

 #### Returns